Dynamicaaa/Mod-Manager/README.md

 </div>

-The original [**Doki Doki Mod Manager by proudust**](https://github.com/proudust/ddmm) was once the go-to solution for managing DDLC mods.
+The original [**Doki Doki Mod Manager**](https://github.com/proudust/Mod-Manager) was once the go-to solution for managing DDLC mods.
 However, it has been **abandoned and is no longer maintained**.
 Over time, the original DDMM has developed several critical issues:

 <div align="center">